Get rid of lag for good

 Fortnite is best known for its game Battle Royale.
 In this game, up to 100 players can play alone, in pairs, or as a team.
 This of course puts great strain on bandwidth and computers – and leads to notorious Fortnite lag.
 Malfunctions and crashes are particularly annoying, for each member of the team plays an important role.
 Fortnite runs on Windows computers, Mac, PlayStation (PS), Xbox, and Nintendo, among others.
 System requirements: Windows 7 or higher, Dual-Core CPU, 4 GB RAM, 2 GB graphics card, 15 GB of available memory.
 Always double-check with the manufacturer as requirements may change.
 Fortnite constantly strives to improve performance.

-Do away with League of Legends lag
+League of Legends lag

 Although League of Legends (LoL) is much older than Fortnite, it too is subject to frequent lag.
 League of Legends comes with a "lag report,” a tool that compares your connection with that of other players in your area and shows you which network settings to use for the best results.
 LoL system requirements: 2 GHz CPU, 1 or 2 GB RAM (depending on the Windows system), 8 GB of hard disk space.
 Graphic cards must support Shader v 2.0.
 Always double-check with the manufacturer as requirements may change.